Time-consistent portfolio selection with monotone mean-variance preferences: Semi-closed-form solution for deterministic parameters

-On the other hand, taking advantage of the path/state-independence, we can show whether a Nash equilibrium control is a strong equilibrium strategy by straightforward calculation, which is much more clear than the characterization given by \cite{He-Jiang-2021}.
-We consider the case with constant parameters, and arrive at the following theorem, the proof of which can be found in \Cref{pf-thm: equilibrium value function and strong equilibria}.
+Taking advantage of the path/state-independence, we can show whether a Nash equilibrium control is a strong equilibrium strategy by straightforward calculation in the case with constant parameters.
+This approach is much more clear than using the characterization given by \cite{He-Jiang-2021}.